 Network deposits demand deep expertise, established partnerships, reliable technology, and proven operational excellence.
 R&T Deposit Solutions brings nearly five decades of experience in deposit and liquidity management to help institutions navigate these opportunities effectively.

 Our comprehensive approach sets us apart.
 While other providers focus on single solutions, R&T offers integrated programs that adapt to your institution’s specific needs.
-The Demand Deposit Marketplace®(DDM®) Program offers flexible cash sweep and reciprocal deposit solutions, providing complete balance sheet control.
+The Demand Deposit Marketplace®(DDM®) program offers flexible cash sweep and reciprocal deposit solutions, providing complete balance sheet control.
 The Certificate of Deposit Marketplace ExchangeSM (CDMXSM) program offers fixed-rate CD solutions for clients seeking term-based protection.

 R&T’s solutions integrate with more than 50 core processors and adapt to client formats without requiring changes to existing systems, giving banks and trust companies the flexibility to adopt insured cash programs without disruption.
 R&T’s online portals provide visibility into balances, transactions, and reporting, so financial institutions have the information and control they need without manual workarounds.